nadialucas/Kellogg_RA_Git_Practice/README.md

 * The deliverable is to create a .do file in a folder titled /Code/Build which does the following:

-* Creates an intermediate .dta file located in a folder titled /IntermediateData which only contains the variables: year, imdb, budget_2013, intgross_2013, and creates 3 new variables titled return_on_investment which simply calculates intgross_2013/budget_2013 for each movie, roi_median_pass which is the median return on investment of all movies that pass the Bechdel test, and roi_median_fail which is the median return on investment of all movies that fail the Bechdel test
+* Creates an intermediate .dta file located in a folder titled /IntermediateData in the Dropbox which only contains the variables: year, imdb, budget_2013, intgross_2013, and creates 3 new variables titled return_on_investment which simply calculates intgross_2013/budget_2013 for each movie, roi_median_pass which is the median return on investment of all movies that pass the Bechdel test, and roi_median_fail which is the median return on investment of all movies that fail the Bechdel test

 2. Create a branch titled issue###_<short_description_of_issue>